 This summer, pack picnic food for lunch or dinner.
 Read on for delicious recipes you can use to create on-the-go meal plans, feeding happy people, and keeping the kitchen clean.

 It’s summertime.
-Eating “out” means eating outside and while watermelon and snacks go a long way, sometimes you still need a meal.
-Picnic recipes need to be crowd-pleasing, and easy to grill or pack.
+That means eating outside, and while watermelon and snacks go a long way, sometimes you still need a meal.
+Picnic recipes need to be crowd-pleasing and easy to grill or pack.
 I also require quick prep for my picnic menu because when six people need sunscreen applied, my cooking time is limited.

 Picnic Food: Salads

 Salads are easy to prep and transport.
-The right salad can even give be the main course, loaded with tasty vegetables and proteins.
-Here are two of my picnic favorites.
+While potato salad, egg salad, and fruit salad all make great sides, the right salad can be the main course.
+Especially if it’s loaded with tasty vegetables and proteins.
+Here are some of my picnic favorites.

 Shauna Niequist Summer Salad

-Shauna posted about this easy-to-make recipe on her Facebook page years ago and its been a favorite of mine ever since.
+Shauna posted about this easy-to-make recipe on her Facebook page years ago, and it’s been a favorite of mine ever since.
 Raw corn!
 Finally!
-Here’s all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, minced red onion, salt, and pepper.
+Here’s all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, cut cucumber, minced red onion, salt, and pepper.